NeutronStarDAO/Proton/README.md

 Howdy Y'all - Here is the code for the Constellation Book "[development DApp](https://neutronstardao.github.io/constellation.github.io)".

-We gone and built a socialfi DApp, a DApp like Twitter but with modular data sovereignty based on the Actor model.
+We gone and built a SocialFi DApp, a DApp like Twitter but with modular data sovereignty based on the Actor model.
 She's got tutorials and everything to help get ya up to speed.

 ## Design Philosophy